 Age also can play a role.
 The ability of sperm to move and the number of typical sperm tend to decrease with age, affecting fertility, especially after age 50.

 You can take simple steps to increase your chances of producing healthy sperm.
 For example:

 - Maintain a healthy weight.
-Some research suggests that increasing BMI is linked with decreasing sperm count and sperm movement.
+Some research suggests that increasing body mass index (BMI) is linked with decreasing sperm count and sperm movement.

 - Eat a healthy diet.
 Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve sperm health.